t3-oss/create-t3-turbo/README.md

 # Configure environment variables
 # There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

-# Push the Drizzle schema to the database
-pnpm db:push
 ```

 ### 2. Configure Expo `dev`-script